Trump Jokes Canada Becoming 51st US State a Great Idea - UrduPoint

 Trump Jokes Canada Becoming 51st US State 'a Great Idea'

-Ottawa, (APP - UrduPoint / Pakistan Point News - 19th Dec, 2024) US President-elect Donald Trump said Wednesday it would be "a great idea" for Canada to become the 51st US state, teasing on social media that "many Canadians" welcome the idea, as Ottawa is wracked by a political crisis.
+Ottawa, (APP - UrduPoint / Pakistan Point News - 19th Dec, 2024) US President-elect Donald Trump said Wednesday it would be "a great idea" for Canada to become the 51st US state, teasing on social media that "many Canadians" welcome the idea, as Ottawa is wracked by political turmoil.

 "Many Canadians want Canada to become the 51st State," Trump posted on Truth Social.